Presidency of Alberto Fernández: LGBT rights

 In January 2020, trans rights activist Alba Rueda was appointed Undersecretary of Diversity Policies (Spanish: "Políticas de Diversidad") within the new Ministry of Women, Genders and Diversity, becoming the first transgender person to be appointed to a senior government post in Argentina.

-On 4 September 2020, Fernández signed Decreto 721/2020, which establishing a 1% employment quota for trans and travesti people in the national public sector.
+On 4 September 2020, Fernández signed Decreto 721/2020, which established a 1% employment quota for trans and travesti people in the national public sector.
 The measure had been previously debated in the Chamber of Deputies as various prospective bills.
 The decree mandates that at any given point, at least 1% of all public sector workers in the national government must be transgender, as understood in the 2012 Gender Identity Law.

 On 20 July 2021, Fernández signed another decree, Decreto 476/2021, mandating the National Registry of Persons (RENAPER) to allow a third gender option on all national identity cards and passports, marked as an "X".
 The measure applies to non-citizen permanent residents who possess Argentine identity cards as well.
 In compliance with the 2012 Gender Identity Law, this made Argentina one of the few countries in the world to legally recognize non-binary gender on all official documentation.